Dream Finders Homes, Inc.

 Scan Results

 Daily timeframeDream Finders Homes, Inc., through its subsidiary, Dream Finders Homes LLC, engages in the homebuilding business in the United States.
-With a market capitalization of $1.38B, it sits in small-cap territory.
+The company carries a $1.45B market cap, placing it firmly in the small-cap category.
 It operates through four segments: Southeast, Mid-Atlantic, Midwest, and Financial Services.

 Market Cap